No difference between a self-employed professional without staff and a freelancer

 5. Choose your legal form

-Self-employed professionals must register with the Netherlands Chamber of Commerce KVK.
+Self-employed professionals must register with KVK.
 There you must indicate with which legal business structure you will start your business.
 Most freelancers start with a sole proprietorship.
 And in some cases they start with a private limited company (bv).
 In addition to tax consequences, your choice of legal structure also has consequences for your liability.
 Find out which legal structure suits you with the Tool for choosing a legal structure on Business.gov.nl.

 So, you want to become self-employed?
 Are you ready to start your own business?
 Have you come up with a good company name?
 Then you can make an appointment with KVK and register your company.
 You do this by completing the registration form digitally.
 You can then make an appointment online at a KVK office.
 During your appointment, a KVK employee will check your proof of identity and check whether you meet the registration conditions.
 As soon as your registration has been completed, you will receive your KVK number.
 KVK then passes on your business details to the Dutch Tax and Customs Administration.
 Registering a sole proprietorship costs a one-off fee.